NiklasRz/lastfm-data-downloader/README.md

 1. create last.fm API account
     https://www.last.fm/api/account/create

-    This also works with multiple API keys but attention must be paid to the last.fm API terms of service.
+    In principle, this program also works with multiple API keys in parallel, but attention must be paid to the last.fm API terms of service.
+Please make sure you are  complying with last.fm's terms of service.

 2. save the credentials in config/last_fm_credentials.json.
 An example formatting can be found in ```config/last_fm_credentials_EXAMPLE.json```